palmagro/dimension-detector/README.md

-# dimension-detector
+# Detecting the ultra low dimensionality of real networks
-Please see the original research associated with dimension-detector "Detecting the ultra low dimensionality of real networks" at XXX.
+Please see the original research associated at XXX.

 This repository contains three folders: